singaltanmay/cineast-wiki/Getting-Started.md

 ## Building with Gradle

-Generate the API jar with `gradlew cineast-api:fatJar` or the Standalone jar with `gradlew cineast-runtime:fatJar`.
+Generate the API jar with `gradlew cineast-api:shadowJar` or the Standalone jar with `gradlew cineast-runtime:shadowJar`.
 You can then start Cineast using a config file with `java -jar cineast-api/build/libs/cineast-api-x.x-full.jar cineast.json` or run a command using the standalone version with `java -jar cineast-runtime/build/libs/cineast-runtime-x.x-full.jar cineast.json <command>`.

 ## Building with an IDE